‘Why are my photos blurry I used to ask myself?’ sound familiar?

 Firstly, if you’ve never asked yourself this question as an aspiring photographer then you won’t need this guide.
-Oh, and secondly, well done on mastering sharpness!
-But if you find you’re constantly questioning ‘why are my pictures blurry?’
-Then the answers are right here.
+Secondly, well done on mastering sharpness!

 It is what it sounds like – camera shake is when your camera vibrates during a photo.
 These little movements will affect how light through your lens and hits your sensor.